 Most married couples have a routine: Wake up, water the grass, give a peck on the cheek and head out the door.
-But things are different at the house of Small Sunday in southwestern Colorado.
+But things are different at the house of Small on a Sunday in southwestern Colorado.

 Carmen Small is one of the most decorated females in women’s road cycling, spending much of the year in Europe.
 A long list of top five world tour race finishes, three mountain jerseys, plus several podium finishes and a first place in the U.S. Pro National Time Trials later, it’s been a good ride.

 Ben Sonntag, “the German,” is a revered professional cross-country mountain biker, one of three non Costa Rican racers to win the La Ruta de los Conquistadores.

 Cycling, training, traveling and racing compose their life together.

 “Ben and I met through cycling,” Small said.
 “There’s never this feeling of jealousy – (that) you’re picking a sport over me.
 It’s good.
 You support one another.”

 Small has been a natural athlete since childhood.
 She said she’s always loved sports.
 “It started really young.
 I’m driven.”

 And driven she is.
 The petite Small can crush 11,000-foot mountain passes one after another, passing cars on the hills.
 Her training rides alone are bucket listers for most mortals.